DenSinH/vps-setup/proxmox.md

   - Replace `GRUB_CMDLINE_LINUX_DEFAULT="quiet"` with `GRUB_CMDLINE_LINUX_DEFAULT="quiet consoleblank=60"`
   - `update-grub`
   - Reboot

+I also ran the `install-post.sh` script from [this repo](https://github.com/extremeshok/xshok-proxmox)

 ### Set up a VPN
 Set up a vpn with [tailscale](https://tailscale.com/) and add all necessary devices.